UFFPedroBorges/hercules-docs/Coding-Style.md

 _Hercules note: Minor Hercules-specific edits_

+## Chapter 17: (empty)

+_Hercules note: This chapter has been intentionally left blank, to preserve chapter numbers.
+It may get re-used at a later time._

-## Chapter 17: Don't re-invent the Hercules macros
+## Chapter 18: Don't re-invent the Hercules macros

 The header files `common/cbasetypes.h`, `common/utils.h` and
 `common/db.h` contain a number of macros that you should use, rather